Gianni Marciante

 Women's Education and Fertility in Italy at the Onset of the Demographic Transition ( Abstract – Draft available soon )

-Abstract: This paper studies the impact of women’s education on their fertility choices in Italy at the onset of the Italian demographic transition (1881-1901).
-We use newly digitised data to measure the literacy rate of school-age females in 1881 and the child-woman ratio in 1901, both at the district (circondario) level, and we employ these variables as proxies for, respectively, female education and fertility behaviour.
-We find that districts with higher literacy rates for young females in 1881 showed lower fertility levels twenty years later.
-For causal estimation we develop an instrumental variables strategy based on the scattered opening of the central government-financed normal schools (teacher-training colleges) from the Italian unification until 1873.
-Evidence from several identification strategies suggests that the negative relationship between young women's education and fertility we uncover is causal.
+Abstract: This paper studies the impact of women's education on their fertility choices in Italy at the onset of the Italian demographic transition (1881-1921).
+We use newly digitised panel data at the district (circondario) level to measure the literacy rate of school-age females and the associated child-woman ratio twenty years later, and we employ these variables as proxies for, respectively, early-life female education and subsequent fertility behaviour.
+We find that districts with higher literacy rates for young females showed lower fertility levels after two decades, also when controlling for several fertility demand and supply factors.
+For causal estimation we develop an instrumental variables strategy exploiting proximity to the first female normal schools (teacher-training colleges) that were opened under the Casati Law of 1859.
+Finally, we provide preliminary evidence on the relevance of women's economic independence as an important channel for potential effects of education on fertility.

 Presented at: